 Of the world’s 796 million illiterate adults, 64 percent are women.
 Another form of expression, photography is not always accessible in every corner of the developing world, so Chiu decided to encourage women to tell their own ‘herstories’ through the art.
 With two other girls also from Hong Kong, the 20-year-old set up Lensational to empower women emotionally and economically by providing recycled cameras, photography workshops and setting up exhibitions and photography sales all around the world.

-Launched on International Women’s Day in 2013, and based in London and Hong Kong, Lensational now has long-term photography workshops in nine countries: Bangladesh, India, Pakistan, Kenya, Cambodia, Indonesia, Philippines, Bhutan and Thailand – with more volunteers spread across the world, and plans to expand into Kenya, Ethiopia and Tunisia.
+Launched on International Women’s Day in 2013, and based in London and Hong Kong, Lensational has now trained women and girls in 23 countries, including Bangladesh, India, Pakistan, Kenya, Cambodia, Indonesia, Philippines, Bhutan and Thailand.
+They have more volunteers spread across the world, and plans to expand into Kenya, Ethiopia and Tunisia.

 As shutters click from Pakistan to Bhutan, we are given a small window into various worlds where women can fulfil and frame their aspirations and we are reminded that as people we are all different, but all equal.
 Most come from marginalised communities and endure hardship and social isolation.
 The workshops help to rebuild confidence and enhance interpersonal skills.